 NEVER override or turn off a safety feature.
 They exist for your benefit.

 Chainsaw safety features may include:

 These types of tools always need to be treated respectfully and responsibly.
 Safety regulations and protocols are put into place to try and keep everyone at the workplace as safe as possible.
-Injuries can happen even when the right precautions are being followed, so that's why it is so important to make chainsaw safety a priority.
+Injuries can happen even when the right precautions are being followed, so that's why it is so important to make chainsaw safety a priority, to minimize risk.

 Find and schedule topics faster

 Raken's toolbox talk app makes it easy to choose from a pre-loaded library (or upload your own), then schedule and assign topics for any project.
-We'd love to show you how in a demo, and get you started on a free trial.
+We'd love to show you how in a demo and get you started on a free trial.